Answer Keys

 PART 2

 9 how.
-The more we “invest” in happiness the more happier we become.
+The more we “invest” in happiness, the happier we become.

 10 into.
 To put time and effort into something.
 Effort has to be used with ‘into’, but time can have both ‘into’ and ‘in’.
 Since the preposition is used with both words in this case, you will have to use the only common preposition ‘into’.
 Using ‘in’ will be regarded as a mistake.

 11 can.
-Not ‘could’ and not ‘may’ because the fact was actually demonstrated, as it is explained in the sentence that follows.
+We shouldn’t be using either ‘could’ or ‘may’ because the fact was actually demonstrated, as it is explained in the sentence that follows.

 12 their.
 The sentence mentions the brains of people who practised meditation.